Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Numerical Experiments

 In this subsection we present numerical results of our proposed networks for low-dose X-ray CT.
-In real world clinical practice, the low dosage CT is widely used and highly recommended, since the intense exposures to the X-ray could significantly increase the risk of inducing cancers \cite{mason2018quantitative}.
+In real world clinical practice, the low dosage CT is widely used and highly recommended, since the intense exposures to the X-ray could significantly increase the risk of inducing cancers.
 The low-dose CT takes a large number of low-energy X-ray views, leading to huge volumes of noisy measurements.
 This makes the reconstruction schemes struggle to achieve efficient and accurate estimations.
-In our X-ray CT experiments we use the standard Mayo-Clinic dataset \cite{mccollough2016tu} which contains 10 patients' 3D CT scans.
+In our X-ray CT experiments we use the standard Mayo-Clinic dataset \citep{mccollough2016tu} which contains 10 patients' 3D CT scans.
 We use 2111 slices (from 9 patients) of 2D images sized $512 \times 512$ for training and 118 slices of the remaining 1 patient for testing.
-We use the ODL toolbox \cite{adler2018learned} to simulate fan beam projection data with 800 equally-spaced angles of views (each view includes 800 rays).
+We use the ODL toolbox \citep{adler2018learned} to simulate fan beam projection data with 800 equally-spaced angles of views (each view includes 800 rays).
 The fan-beam CT measurement is corrupted with Poisson noise: $b \sim \mr{Poisson}(I_0 e^{-Ax^\dagger})$, where we make a low-dose choice of $I_0=7 \times 10^4$.
-This formula is used to simulate the noisy projection data according to the Beer-Lambert law, and to linearize the measurements, we consider the log data.
+We use the Beer-Lambert law to simulate the noisy projection data, and to linearize the measurements, we consider the log data.

-In our LSPD and SkLSPD networks we interleave-partition (according to the angles) the forward/adjoint operators and data into 4 subsets.
-Our networks has 12 layers\footnote{each layer of LSPD includes a primal and a dual subnetwork with 3 convolutional layers with kernel size $5 \times 5$ and 32 channels, same for LPD.} hence correspond to 3 data-passes, which means it takes only 3 calls in total on the forward and adjoint operator.
-We compare it with the learned primal-dual (LPD) which has 12 layers, corresponding to 12 calls on the forward and adjoint operator.
-We train all the networks with 50 epochs of Adam optimizer \cite{kingma2014adam} with batch size 1, in the supervised manner.
+In our LSPD and SkLSPD networks we interleave-partition (according to the angles) the forward/adjoint operators and data into $m=4$ subsets.
+Our networks has $K=12$ layers\footnote{each layer of LSPD includes a primal and a dual subnetwork with 3 convolutional layers with kernel size $5 \times 5$ and 32 channels, same for LPD.} hence correspond to 3 data-passes, which means it takes only 3 calls in total on the forward and adjoint operators.
+We compare it with the learned primal-dual (LPD) which has $K=12$ layers, corresponding to 12 calls on the forward and adjoint operator.
+We train all the networks with 50 epochs of Adam optimizer \citep{kingma2014adam} with batch size 1, in the supervised manner.